 However, achieving an EPC ‘A’ rating (the best of its type) is only one part of the puzzle.
 Now new frameworks (such as LETI, RIBA and the Net Zero Standard for healthcare) are looking at four different carbon parts – not just regulated energy – and how to support a ‘whole puzzle’ approach.
 These types of carbon are:

-• Embodied carbon: Carbon found in materials, manufacturing, and transport
+- Embodied carbon: Carbon found in materials, manufacturing, and transportation

-• Construction phase carbon: What we produce during the build process
+- Construction phase carbon: What construction activities produce during the build process

-• Unregulated energy and carbon: What’s plugged in
+- Unregulated energy and carbon: What’s plugged in – anything portable such as laptops, phones, printers etc.

 Energy modelling